Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

   Click this button to cancel adding an attribute to the selected attribute group and close the *Add attributes to attribute group* view.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Only Unassigned Attributes*
-  Activate this toggle to display only the attributes that are not yet assigned to any attribute group.
-Deactivate the toggle to display all attributes.
-By default, this toggle is inactive.
+  Enable this toggle to display only the attributes that are not yet assigned to any attribute group.
+Disable the toggle to display all attributes.
+By default, this toggle is disabled.

   > [Info] An attribute can be assigned to one attribute group or sub-group only.
 When you add an attribute to an attribute group that is already added to another group, it is automatically removed from the former attribute group.